SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 When implementing SEC-nodes or ECS-clients, a 'MUST-ignore' policy should be applied to unknown or additional datafields.
 Unknown messages are to be replied with an appropriate ProtocolError by a SEC-Node.
 An ECS-client must ignore such messages.
+See also section `Future Compatibility`_.

 .. table::